chrisly42/mc68000-asm-plugin/README.md

 #### M68kMacroDefinition

-When used over a macro invocation, shows the expanded macro contents.
+When used over a macro invocation, shows the expanded macro contents (only the \1 to \9 and \a to \z are expanded according to the parameters used).

-#### M68kLabel
+#### M68kLabelDefinition

 Shows the comments above the label (local or global) and an end-of-line comment, if available.
 If the first statement after the label is a directive like `include` or `dc.b`, it will be shown, too.